Abdirashid-Yusuf/LumiBT/README.md

 Introduction

-Bluetooth is a way to send and receive data between two different devices.
+Bluetooth is a way to send and receive data between two different devices over short distance.
 Android platform includes support for the Bluetooth framework that allows devices to wirelessly exchange data with other Bluetooth devices.
-We can enable Bluetooth using the Bluetooth adapater class
+It can also be used for connecting to devices with Bluetooth capability for wireless audio transmission.
+We can enable Bluetooth using the Bluetooth adapter class
 ```
 BluetoothAdapter adapter = BluetoothAdapter.getDefaultAdapter();
 adapter.enable();